Any Joomla components which are not used are a security risk

 Joomla and 3rd Party Components

 The Joomla core has been proved to be quite stable, and Joomla sites that contain no 3rd party extensions rarely are vulnerable to hacking.
 Things are very different when it comes to 3rd party components though.
 There is a huge number of components on the official Joomla extensions directory, a good number of which are in alpha or beta stages (under development), and have not been fully tested.
-This means that these components may contain code problems which make them hackable.
+This means that these components may contain code problems that make them hackable.
 There are also quite a few components developed by people whose programming skills are "poor", and who do not follow code security recommendations.
 This results in some components being vulnerable.

 So what happens when these components are installed.
 They sit quietly there ticking away like a bomb, performing their function but still ticking away.
 Then somebody discovers a vulnerability in a component you are using.
-There are simple ways and means of using Google to find files which are vulnerable on any site which contains these files (the practive is called Google Hacking).
+There are simple ways and means of using Google to find files that are vulnerable on any site which contains these files (the practice is called Google Hacking).
 So using a simple query, a lot of people will be able to find your vulnerable site.
 It is therefore just a matter of time before your site is hacked via this problematic component.

 Even though some components are not visible by most of your users, if you did not uninstall the component, then the code still exists on your website.
 Therefore any problems in these components still exist on your site, and can be exploited even if the actual component is not published / visible.
 Also maybe a new version which addresses a security issue is available but you forgot to apply it to your site, because you forgot that the component still exists on your site!